Also known as: Delayed or absent tooth formation and Teeth - delayed or absent formation

 - In what order did the teeth emerge?

 - At what age did other family members develop teeth?

-- Are there any other family members that have teeth that never "came in"?
+- Are any other family members missing teeth that never "came in"?

-Specific diseases can affect tooth shape, tooth color, time of appearance, or tooth absence.
+Specific diseases can affect tooth shape, tooth color, when they grow in, or tooth absence.
 Delayed or absent tooth formation can result from many different conditions, including:

 When to Contact a Medical Professional